3.2.1. General description

 Mullet are considered extremely important in benthic food webs in all sections of the LSJR.
 They are abundant and significant in the transfer of energy from the detrital matter they feed on to their predators such as birds, seatrout, sharks, and marine mammals.
 The commercial mullet fishery has been the largest among all fisheries in the St. Johns for many years with over 100,000 lbs. harvested annually.
 Additionally, mullet are sought after recreationally for their food and bait value.

-Commercial landings and landings per trip have been variable since the 1980s but showed an increasing trend for the period 2007-2016 (t = -0.333; p = 0.09; n = 10).
-(Figure 3.11).
-This trend was observed in both the northern and southern sections of the river sections (Appendix 3.2.7a).
-The FWRI data set shows variable yearly abundances from 2006 to 2015 (Figure 3.12).
-Kendall tau correlation analyses revealed a negative trend in number per set for young of the year, but this was not significant.
-Young of the year appear in the river from January through April and become juveniles within one year (Appendix 3.2.7b).
-Primary abundances occur in zones C, D, E and F. There were two observable peaks in recruitment during 2006 and 2010, possibly influenced by drought conditions in those two years.
+Commercial landings (t = 0.424; p = 0.03; n = 12) and landings per trip (t = 0.545; p = 0.007; n = 12) have been variable since the 1980s but showed an increasing trend for the period 2007-2018 (Figure 3.11).
+This trend was observed in the northern sections of the river sections.
+In 2017, mullet harvest decline because of major storms lowering the salinity in the river for many months, followed by a rebound in 2018 to a new high (Appendix 3.2.7a).
+The FWRI data set shows variable yearly abundances from 2006 to 2019, with major abundance peaks in 2010/11, and 2018 (Figure 3.12).
+Kendall tau correlation analyses revealed a negative trend in number per set for the young of year fish, but this was not significant (t = -0.231; p = 0.125; n = 14).
+Young of year fish appear in the river from January through April and become juveniles within one year (Appendix 3.2.7b).
+Primary abundances occur in zones C, D, E and F. The observable peaks in recruitment during 2006, 2008, 2010, 2011, 2015, and 2018, possibly influenced by drought conditions in those years.
 Note that the analysis started in 2006 because there was no FWC expanded sampling in zones E and F in January to April 2005.
-Gear used targets the small fish and limited data exists about the adults.
+Gear used targets the small fish, and limited data exists about the adults.

 Striped mullet in the St. Johns River continue to be important commercially and recreationally.
-Populations appear to be healthy and sustainable into the foreseeable future along the east coast of Florida (Mahmoudi 2005).
-Recreational fishing limitations are 50 fish maximum per person per day (includes Striped and Silver mullet).
+Populations appear to be healthy and sustainable along the east coast of Florida (Mahmoudi 2005).
+Recreational fishing limitations are 50 fish per person per day (includes Striped (black) and Silver mullet).
 There is a vessel limit of 50 fish (September 1st to January 31st, and 100 fish from February 1st to August 31st).
-There is no closed season (FWC 2017d).
-Taking everything into account, the current STATUS of Striped Mullet is satisfactory, and the TREND is improving.
+There is no closed season (FWC 2019b).
+Taking everything into account, the current STATUS of Striped Mullet is Satisfactory, and the TREND is Improving.

 3.2.8.
 Southern Flounder (Paralichthys lethostigma)